mui/material-ui/pages/blog/material-ui-v4-is-out.md

 After listening to v3 customization experiences of hundreds of developers, we realized that we could do better.
 We have found 4 classes of common problems.

 - **CSS specificity**.
 The developers' style specificity needs to be higher to win over the style Material-UI injects in the page.
 By default, Material-UI injects its style at the end of the `<head>` element.
-But styled components, and other popular styling solutions, inject the style just before it, losing specificity.
-In order to solve the problem, we have introduced a new prop: `injectFirst`.
+However, styled components and other popular styling solutions inject the style just before it, losing specificity.
+To solve the problem, we have introduced a new prop: `injectFirst`.

 ```jsx
 import { StylesProvider } from '@material-ui/styles';